George Shultz

-George Pratt Shultz (/ʃʊlts/ SHUULTS; December 13, 1920 – February 6, 2021) was an American economist, businessman, diplomat and statesman.
-He served in various positions under two different Republican presidents and is one of the only two persons to have held four different Cabinet-level posts, the other being Elliot Richardson.
-Shultz played a major role in shaping the foreign policy of the Ronald Reagan administration, and conservative foreign policy thought thereafter.
+George Pratt Shultz (/ʃʊlts/ SHUULTS; December 13, 1920 – February 6, 2021) was an American economist, businessman, diplomat, and statesman who served in various positions under presidents Richard Nixon and Ronald Reagan.
+A member of the Republican Party, he is one of only two persons to have held four different Cabinet-level posts, the other being Elliot Richardson.
+As the 60th United States Secretary of State, Shultz played a major role in shaping the foreign policy of the Reagan administration, and conservative foreign policy thought thereafter.

-Born in New York City, he graduated from Princeton University before serving in the United States Marine Corps during World War II.
-After the war, Shultz earned a PhD in industrial economics from the Massachusetts Institute of Technology (MIT).
+Born in New York City, Shultz grew up in Englewood, New Jersey.
+After graduating from Princeton University, he served in the United States Marine Corps during World War II.
+After the war, Shultz earned a Doctor of Philosophy in industrial economics from the Massachusetts Institute of Technology (MIT).
 He taught at MIT from 1948 to 1957, taking a leave of absence in 1955 to take a position on President Dwight D. Eisenhower's Council of Economic Advisers.
-After serving as dean of the University of Chicago Graduate School of Business, he accepted President Richard Nixon's appointment as United States Secretary of Labor.
-In that position, he imposed the Philadelphia Plan on construction contractors who refused to accept black members, marking the first use of racial quotas by the federal government.
+After serving as dean of the University of Chicago Graduate School of Business, he accepted President Nixon's appointment as United States Secretary of Labor.

+As secretary of Labor, Shultz imposed the Philadelphia Plan on construction contractors who refused to accept black members, marking the first use of racial quotas by the federal government.
 In 1970, he became the first director of the Office of Management and Budget, and he served in that position until his appointment as United States Secretary of the Treasury in 1972.
 In that role, Shultz supported the Nixon shock, which sought to revive the ailing economy in part by abolishing the gold standard, and presided over the end of the Bretton Woods system.

-Shultz left the Nixon administration in 1974 to become an executive at Bechtel.
-After becoming president and director of that company, he accepted President Ronald Reagan's offer to serve as United States secretary of state.
-He held that office from 1982 to 1989.
+Shultz left Nixon's administration in May 1974 to become an executive at Bechtel.
+After becoming president and director of that company, he accepted President Reagan's offer to serve as secretary of state, holding that office from 1982 to 1989.
 Shultz pushed for Reagan to establish relations with Soviet leader Mikhail Gorbachev, which led to a thaw between the United States and the Soviet Union.
 He opposed the U.S. aid to Contras trying to overthrow the Sandinistas by using funds from an illegal sale of weapons to Iran.
 This aid led to the Iran–Contra affair.